janus-idp/backstage-showcase/showcase-docs/getting-started.md

 3. Run `yarn install` to install the dependencies

-4. Make sure you that, in the `dynamic-plugins-root` folder, you have the dynamic plugins you want to load in the backend application.
-To have all the plugins normally included in the Showcase application, run the following command at the root of the showcase repository:
+4. In the `dynamic-plugins-root` folder, verify that you have the dynamic plugins you want to load into the backend application.
+To have all the plugins originally included in the Showcase application, run the following command at the root of the showcase repository:

    ```bash
    yarn export-dynamic -- -- --dev
    ```

+   **Note:** The `-- -- ` arguments are required to forward the `--dev` argument to every yarn workspace providing an `export-dynamic` script.

 5. Copy the required code snippet from `app-config.yaml` into `app-config.local.yaml`.
 Note: Each plugin has a `# Plugin: <PLUGIN_NAME>` comment above the required code snippet(s).